News & Events

 These are just a handful of the budding STEM education partnerships in our region that reach beyond the walls of the classroom to include higher education, business, and the community!

-Please volunteer today by clicking the "Choose to Volunteer" link on the left of this page and completing the volunteer form.
+Please volunteer today by clicking the "Choose to Volunteer" link on the left of this page.
+You will find the volunteer form and a list of current opportunities to consider.
 Our future leaders need YOU!

 We are moving now to revolutionize education.